Frequently Asked Questions

 - transcripts (GRE scores are optional)

 All applicants must be interviewed by the program director for a skills assessment.
-New students are, in general, accepted for the fall semesters.
+Evening students may start the program in fall or spring; Saturday students must begin the program in the fall semester.
 Preference for competitive scholarships, if available, is based on overall GPA and academic potential and is given to early applicants.

 - Who can I speak with to find out more about the MA in PR program?